Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Alright, now that the grass is planted and growing, here’s what you need to do:

-• Keep it trimmed.
+• Keep it trimmed if necessary.
 We recommend cutting off at least an inch of the grass per week.
 If you don’t do it, the leaves will get too big and start to droop, which is not what we want.
 You should do this even if there’s more than one cat in the house and they all enjoy chewing on pet grass.

 • Implement pest control.
 Just like most plants, cat grass is a big magnet for destructive bugs.
 The list includes slugs, aphids, and white worms.
-Don’t use any insecticides: they might hurt the felines.
-Instead, get rid of the pests using a strong water stream and shaking the container.
+Don’t use any insecticides.
+They are harmful for felines.
+Instead, get rid of the pests using a strong water stream, visual inspection, manual removal, and shaking the container.

-• Consider mulching the grass.
-If you’re growing it outside, mulching will keep the weeds suppressed.
+• Check for weeds regularly and remove them.
+If you’re growing it outside, various weeds may start to appear.
 Naturally, most weeds are stronger and more resilient than cat grass.
 So, if you don’t fight the weeds off, they will steal most of the nutrients in the soil, making pet grass wither and die.

 • Don’t forget about resowing.
 To keep cat grass fresh and healthy, resow it regularly.
 The seeds cost next to nothing, and you should resow the grass twice a month (or more often, depending on how many cats you have).
 This way, the four-legged buds will always have access to fresh grass.

 • Soak the seeds before planting.
 Fill a glass full of water and let the seeds soak in as much water as they can for 6–8 hours.
 After that, rinse the seeds thoroughly and put them into the container/planter.
 Again, cover the seeds with a thin layer of soil.
-This is an optional, yet highly effective
+This is an optional yet highly effective method, although some gardeners plant the seeds directly from the packet.

 • Water adequately.
 Water the seeds generously upon planting to aid in growth.
 After that, only add water when the soil is completely dry.
 Overwatering is bad news for cat grass: it will stimulate mold growth and weaken the grass.
 Check the soil with your fingers and water/mist sparingly.